Fraud & Scams

 • Contact your bank immediately if you suspect you have been scammed.

 In this guide, we explain some common scams targeting banking customers and banks’ obligations to scam victims.
 Please see the Commission for Financial Capability’s Little Book of Scams for more information about these and other types of the scams.
+See our scam prevention tip sheet, which has lots of information to help you steer clear of current common scams.

 When scammers trick you into sending money